Trump announces blockade after peace talks fail

 Israel rammed UNIFIL vehicles and restricted peacekeepers' movement, organization says

-UNIFIL also said the IDF has fired “warning shots” in Bayada, Lebanon over the past week "striking and damaging clearly identifiable UNIFIL vehicles."
+UNIFIL also said the IDF has fired “warning shots” in Bayada, Lebanon, over the past week, "striking and damaging clearly identifiable UNIFIL vehicles."

 "Peacekeepers will remain in position and will continue to impartially report violations we observe to the Security Council," UNIFIL said in a statement.

-Al-Sati also said that the kingdom "will take all necessary measures to defend its security and protect its territory," the ministry said.
+Al-Sati also said the kingdom "will take all necessary measures to defend its security and protect its territory," the ministry said.

 Iraq to provide aid to Lebanon